open-formulieren/open-forms/docs/configuration/registration/zgw.rst

    * **Zaken API**: Select the Zaakregistratiecomponent (ZRC) service created above
    * **Documenten API**: Select the Documentregistratiecomponent (DRC) service created above
    * **Catalogi API**: Select the Zaaktypecatalogus (ZTC) service created above

-#.
-Click **Opslaan en opnieuw bewerken** to save the form to retrieve the list of available types.
-#.
-Continue entering the following details:

    * **Organisatie RSIN**: Fill the RSIN to be referred to in the created objects. *For example:* ``123456789``

 #.
 You can combine ZGW API with Objects API.
 A default JSON content template is provided.